FNALLPC/LPCTriggerHATS/_episodes/02-HLT_timing.md

     pip3 install tsgauth==0.10.2
     ```

-    If you have 2FA, the code will give you a link (like ```https://auth.cern.ch/auth/realms/cern/...```) which should be copy and pasted in the browser to grant access.
+    The lxplus9 also will give you a link (like ```https://auth.cern.ch/auth/realms/cern/...```) which should be copy and pasted in the browser to grant access.

 3. Check the status of your job using the `job_manager.py` script.